toptunes/Smile_Engine-Demo/README.md

 Smile Engine
 =======

-Smile Engine is a Full-stack PWA javascript and works with PHP
+Smile Engine is a new kind of wheel.  hashtag#High_performance ,  hashtag#Scalable , and  hashtag#full_stack   hashtag#PHP / hashtag#js   hashtag#framework .
+Smile Engine works  hashtag#functional  and  hashtag#modular  only for  hashtag#PWA

 _A php/js framework for functional programmer._